Know where you are…

 scripts

-Then in your Console
+In your Console

-tab, you can enter this code to
+tab, you can enter this code to download the data into your data

 # downloads the file (data.zip) to your data directory

-download.file("https://github.com/r4wrds/r4wrds-data-intro/raw/main/data.zip", destfile = "data/data.zip")
+destfile = "data/data.zip")

-# unzip the data we need for the course:
+# unzip the datasets for the course:

 unzip(zipfile = "data/data.zip")